Enfey/Notes/Semester 1 Y3/Compilers/Lectures/Lecture 6+7 - Intermediate Representationms.md

 ![[Pasted image 20251022160102.png]]

 ### Namespaces
 Container that holds set of identifiers and allows compiler to distinguish between identical names in different contexts.
 Each procedure typically creates a new, protected name space, insulating local declarations from the surrounding context.
-Typically during parsing, scope is recorded.
+Typically during parsing/CSA, scope is recorded.

 Lexical scope, scopes nest in the order they are encountered in the program text.
 A name refers to the definition that is lexically closest to its use - the definition in the closest surrounding scope.